 If you’ve read Marie Kondo’s organization tome you realize it is not a simple undertaking.
 To take the time to spread out all your belongings, touch them and decide if they bring you joy will take a long time.
 Most people who undertake a KonMarie do it in no less than a year.
-That’s a lot of time.
+That is a lot of time.
 Plus, again, the people who live in your house.
-If they’re not on board you might feel a bit incomplete or cheated by the process.
-If they are all for it then YAY!!!, but it’s still going to take some time.
+If they are not on board you might feel a bit incomplete or cheated by the process.
+If they are all for it then YAY!!!, but it is still going to take some time.
 Handling your wardrobe is a great place to start because it can reasonably be done in a day or weekend and it affects no one else.

 2. You Get to Wear Clothes that you Like

 Most of us actually own clothes we like and NEVER wear.
-I know, weird.
+I know, weird but true.
 When you create a capsule you are committing to just the pieces you pull for those three months.
 Which means with such a limited selection you will get to wear your clothes.
-Or, if you don’t at the end of three months you may realize that while you like something it is not your style and you can move on.
+Or, if you do not at the end of three months you may realize that while you like something it is not your style and you can move it on.